AdamKoziorz/adamkoziorz.github.io/src/content/blog/post2.md

 I have taken courses in machine learning, network security, data privacy, and cryptography.
 Consequently, I have developed an understanding of the opportunities and risks when it comes to large scale data science and machine learning.
 In practice, this includes:

 * Selecting, training, and evaluating models across various domains such as statistical learning to natural language processing
-* Applying modern techniques for secure data transfer, storage, and processing while respecting user privacy and threat models
+* Applying modern techniques for secure data transfer, storage, and processing while taking into consideration user privacy and adversarial attacks

 ### Software Development